Kimskogfelter/Super-mario/README.md

 - #### TIMER SECTION

-  - The timer starts as soon as the user press "play" and stops when the player completes game or pause the game.
+  - The timer starts as soon as the user press "play" and stops when the player completes or pause the game.

 ![picture of the timer section](https://github.com/Kimskogfelter/Safari-Retreat/blob/main/assets/images/readme/retreat-section.jpg)